 Visit AllianceRx Walgreens Pharmacy or Express Scripts® Pharmacy website to learn more.

-Prime Therapeutics LLC has an ownership interest in AllianceRx Walgreens Pharmacy, a central specialty pharmacy and home delivery pharmacy.
-Prime Therapeutics LLC, provides pharmacy benefit management services for Blue Cross and Blue Shield of Illinois and is owned by 18 Blue Cross and Blue Shield Plans, subsidiaries or affiliates of those plans.
+AllianceRx Walgreens Pharmacy, a central specialty and home delivery pharmacy, is contracted to provide mail pharmacy services to members of Blue Cross and Blue Shield of Illinois.
+Prime Therapeutics LLC provides pharmacy benefit management services for Blue Cross and Blue Shield of Illinois and is owned by 18 Blue Cross and Blue Shield Plans, subsidiaries or affiliates of those plans.

 Express Scripts® Pharmacy is a pharmacy that is contracted to provide mail pharmacy services to members of BCBSIL.
 The relationship between Express Scripts® Pharmacy and BCBSIL is that of independent contractors.
 Express Scripts® Pharmacy is a trademark of Express Scripts Strategic Development, Inc.